ciph0n/selfControl/README.md

 # selfControl

-selfControl is a Discord Self Bot and a Custom Nitro Sniper.
+selfControl is a very effecient Discord Bot.

   - Simple to use
   - Quick Sniping